Time and the Trickster

 "Did you see it?"
 Rani questioned with a hint of excitement in her voice.

 "Nice to see you too," Rose remarked stepping forward to hug Luke tightly.
 She released him after a moment and smiled at him.
-"You look good Luke," she said.
+"You look good Luke," she complimented.

 "Thank you very much," Clyde said proudly with a grin.
 "I've been working on him."

-"A meteor," Rani said with excitement.
+"A meteor," Rani cheered with excitement.
 "Over London just now.
 It must have crashed down somewhere nearby.
 We came by to ask Spock about it," she examined with excited eyes.

 "Please tell me it was something cool!"
-Clyde said with just as much excitement.
+Clyde begged with just as much excitement.

 "A body entering the Earth's atmosphere generates temperatures in excess 1600 degrees centigrade, no way was it something cool," Luke supplied, but he was smiling mischievously.